inspec/inspec-aws/docs/resources/aws_vpcs.md

 ## Matchers

 This InSpec audit resource has the following special matchers.
-For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).
+For a complete list of available matchers, visit [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

 ### exist

-The control will pass if the describe returns at least one result.
+The control will pass if the `describe` returns at least one result.

-Use `should_not` to test the entity should not exist.
+Use `should_not` to test the entity should not exist

     describe aws_vpcs do
       it { should exist }
     end